trufflesuite/webinar-episode-01/steps.md

 ```
 </details>

-Woo!
-SimpleStorage now has:
+:tada: SimpleStorage has:

   - [x] a state, `storedData`.
 This is the location to store an integer value
   - [x] its `storedData` value at deployment be zero
   - [x] a function `getStoredData`, to retrieve the current `storedData` value.
   - [ ] a function `setStoredData`, to set the `storedData` value.

-> Something to ponder for later: we didn't initialze the state, yet its initial
+> :question:Something to ponder for later: we didn't initialze the state, yet its initial
 > value is zero.
 Why do you think that is?

 ## define setStoredData behavior

-There's only one bit of feature missing.
+There's one bit of feature missing.
 Lets implement!
   - [ ] a function `setStoredData`, to set the `storedData` value.

 Add the following describe block to our the test and run truffle test.